nz-social-investment-agency/social_housing/README.md

 3. Unzip the files into your project folder.
 4. Navigate to the `sasautos` folder under social_housing, and find the SAS script named "sh_si_setup.sas".
 Open this script in SAS Enterprise Guide.
 This is the script that is used to set up some universal parameters for the analysis.
 	* Find the variable named `si_proj_schema`.
 This should be assigned the target schema name, where the output tables of the social housing analysis would be written into.
-	* There are other parameters like the discounting rates and whether inflation should be applied to costs and so on.
+	* There are other parameters like the discounting rates, windowing parameters (profile and forecasting periods) and whether inflation should be applied to costs and so on.
 You can either use the default values already supplied for these, or edit these to choose your own values.
 Use this set of parameters to customise the analysis to your needs.
 5. Navigate to the `sql` folder under social_housing, and open `source_data_query.sql` and `source_cost_table.sql`.
 Replace the reference to <target_schema> with your project schema name.
 6. Navigate to the `sasprogs` folder under social_housing, and find the script called "sh_main.sas".
 This is the main script that runs the analysis end-to-end.
 Open this script in SAS Enterprise Guide.
 Notice that the main script has named "sections", each of which perform a specific task.
 	* Go to the section named "1.SET UP VARIABLES AND MACROS".
 This is where you will set up the required variables for your analysis.